backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 // This will include your pagination information, let's say our API accepts a `page` parameter.
-// In this case, the cursor will include `page` interface MyApiCursor {
+// In this case, the cursor will include `page` interface Cursor {
   page: number;
 }

-// This interface describes the type of data that will be passed to your burst function. interface MyContext {
+// This interface describes the type of data that will be passed to your burst function. interface Context {
   apiClient: MyApiClient;
 }

 export class MyIncrementalEntityProvider
-  implements IncrementalEntityProvider<MyApiCursor, MyContext>
+  implements IncrementalEntityProvider<Cursor, Context>
 {
   getProviderName() {
     return `MyIncrementalEntityProvider`;